 Here's what you can do if you find yourself not being able to pay your taxes.
-Note, we always recommend getting in touch with a specialized tax resolution professional to help avoid the harsh penalties and interest that accrued on your back taxes.
-It’s far easier to navigate towards tax resolution, if you have a professional working with you.
+Note, we always recommend getting in touch with a tax resolution professional to help avoid the harsh penalties and interest that accrued on your back taxes.
+It’s far easier to navigate towards tax resolution if you have a professional working on your behalf.
 If you’d like to schedule a no-cost confidential tax relief consultation, contact us here.

 First, make sure that you file your returns

-Even if you have no hope of being able to pay your taxes, you should at least file your income tax returns.
-Whatever the penalties are for not paying your taxes, the penalties for not filing are much larger.
-The IRS will remove penalties for not filing and not paying but you have to have a good reason.
+Even if you have no hope of being able to pay your taxes, you must at least file your income tax returns.
+Whatever the penalties are for not paying your taxes, the penalties for not filing are much larger and non-filers can be subject to a criminal investigation.
+The IRS will remove penalties for not filing and not paying but you must have a good reason.
 We can request to have your penalties removed or reduced.
 It's also important to remember that when you file for an extension, it only gives you more time to file.
 Your payment date remains unchanged.

 Revisit your W-4 withholdings